rmsk2/pwman/README.md

 ```
 The following commands are available:
-     all: Print whole file contents in plain text
+     all: Print whole file contents in plaintext
      clp: Adds/modifies an entry by setting its contents through the clipboard
      dec: Decrypts a file
      del: Deletes an entry from a file